WPS/egon.io/README.md

 ### Examples

 The examples' directory contains `.dst` files that you can import to the modeler.
 They give you an idea how a Domain Story might look like.
 Use the replay feature to read the story sentence by sentence.
-The examples' directory also contains a SVG file for every Domain Story.
+The examples' directory also contains an SVG file for every Domain Story.
 The images were created using the modeler.

 ### For Developers